ckswilliams/modOpenREM/docs/netdicom-qr.rst

 If **Get SR series that return nothing at image level query** were requested:

-* It is assumed that any ``SR`` series contain useful SR data, and images are retrieved from the SR series even if the DICOM store reports them as empty.
-All other image series are deleted.
-This is useful if your DICOM store reports SR series as being empty even when SR objects are present.
+* It is assumed that any ``SR`` series that appears to be empty actually contains an RDSR, and the other series are dealt with as above for when an RDSR is found.
+If at the image level query the full data requested is returned, then the series will be processed the same whether this option is selected or not.

 Duplicates processing
 =====================